pshdev0/assembly-sub-compiler/README.md

 ---

 * Create a new `ROOT` folder to store your assembly project files.
+* Assembly `.asm` and resource `.res` files should be stored in `ROOT/src/` folder.
-* Assembly code you intend to compile into executable `.prg` files should be written in `.asm` files, e.g. `ROOT/spritedemo.asm` will be compiled, and generate output in `ROOT/prg/spritedemo.prg` with a two-byte header `$10 $08` added to the beginning of the binary.
+* Assembly code you intend to compile into executable `.prg` files should have `.asm` extension, e.g. `ROOT/src/spritedemo.asm` will be compiled and generate `ROOT/prg/spritedemo.prg` with a two-byte header `$10 $08` added to the beginning of the binary.
 You can load and run this directly in your emulator or physical device.
-* Resource binaries you intend to use for data should be written in `.res` files, e.g. `ROOT/tiledata.res` will be compiled just like `.asm` files, but it will be generated in `ROOT/bin/tiledata.bin` without the `$10 $08` two-byte header.
+* Resource binaries you intend to use for data should have `.res` extension, e.g. `ROOT/src/tiledata.res` will be compiled just like `.asm` files, but it will be generated in `ROOT/bin/tiledata.bin` without the `$10 $08` two-byte header.
-* You can reference `.res` resource files (no extension required) inside your `.asm` files, e.g. insert an automatic Huffman decompressor for `tiledata.bin` into your assembly code, or insert automatic Vera decompression upload code.
+* You can reference `.res` resource files (no extension required) inside your `.asm` files, e.g. to insert an automatic Huffman decompressor for `tiledata.bin` into your assembly code, or insert automatic Vera decompression upload code.
 Very handy !
 * Before compiling your `.asm` files make sure to compile all your `.res` files, otherwise the compiler won't have generated the `bin/` binaries from the `.res` files which you may have referenced in your `.asm` files.
-* You can mix `.image` and assembly code as you wish in your `.res` files because they are effectively just `.asm` files with a special purpose.
+* Resrouce `.res` files are just `.asm` files with a special purpose so you can mix data and code in there if you like depending on your needs !

 Once compiled a typical project structure might be:

 ```
 	ROOT/
+		src/
 			spritedemo.asm		// e.g. see example code below

 			spritedata.res		// e.g. ".image(sprite1, 32)
 							 .image(sprite2, 32)
 							 .image(sprite3, 32)"

 			tiledata.res		// e.g. ".image(tile1, 16)
 							 .image(tile2, 16)"

 			map.res			// e.g. ".image(map, 256)"

 		bin/
 			spritedata.bin		// generated on compiling spritedata.res
 			tiledata.bin		// generated on compiling tiledata.res
+			map.bin			// generated on compiling map.res

 		prg/
 			spritedemo.prg		// generated on compiling spritedemo.asm